 The caller was a certified nurse midwife (CNM) who has been in practice for more than 25 years.
 She works part-time in a clinic, doing what you’d expect any CNM would do: diagnosing (including lactation-related conditions), prescribing medications (including medications for such ailments as mastitis), counseling mothers about breastfeeding, determining whether the breastfed baby is making adequate weight gains and meeting developmental milestones, and more.

 The caller thought she would be ineligible for the IBLCE exam in July, because someone had told her she did not have enough clinical hours.
-I listened carefully to her story, and I couldn’t reach the same conclusion.
+I listened carefully to her story, and felt she was operating on misinformation about clinical hours.
+I couldn’t reach the same conclusion.

 Calculating her hours